-How to Calculate damliner required for rectangular reservoirs/ponds
+How to Calculate Damliner required for deep rectangular reservoirs/ponds

-To determine the damliner size required use the damliner calculator formula:
+To determine the damliner size required, use the pond dam liner calculator formula:

-Length: add overall length plus twice the maximum depth width plus allowance of a meter or more on either side for overlap
+- Length (Longer side) add overall length plus twice the maximum depth plus allowance of a meter or more on either side for overlap

-Width: add overall length plus twice the maximum depth width plus allowance of a meter or more on either side for overlap
+- Width: (Short side) add overall length plus twice the maximum depth plus allowance of a meter or more on either side for overlap

 For example.
-Assuming you have a pond measuring 10m length , 4m width and 2.5m depth.
-Damliner required =
+Assuming you have a pond measuring 10m long by 4m wide and 2.5m deep.
+Dam liner required =

-Note that 2m is the allowance to allow for overlap that will ensure the damliner is properly covered.
+NB: 2m is the allowance for overlap to ensure the dam liner is properly secured on the edges.

-For cylindrical tanks, just add the diameter of the tank plus twice the height plus a small allowance on either side for overlap.
+For cylindrical tanks, just add the diameter of the tank plus twice the height plus an allowance on either side for overlap.

 Tank Diameter= 10m